Rapid web site profiling with VSPerfASPNETCmd

 To collect tier interaction data

-Tier interaction profiling (TIP) data can be collected using Visual Studio Ultimate, Visual Studio Premium, or Visual Studio Professional.
-However, tier interaction profiling data can be viewed only in Visual Studio Ultimate and Visual Studio Premium.
+Tier interaction profiling (TIP) data can be collected using any edition of Visual Studio.
+However, tier interaction profiling data can be viewed only in Visual Studio Enterprise.

 To collect TIP data on Windows 8 or Windows Server 2012, you must use the instrumentation (/trace) option.